-The Kraft Heinz Union Savings Plan (the "Plan") is a defined contribution plan covering eligible hourly employees actively employed by The Kraft Heinz Company (the "Company" or "Kraft Heinz").
+The Kraft Heinz Union Savings Plan (the "Plan") is a defined contribution plan covering eligible hourly employees actively employed by certain subsidiaries of The Kraft Heinz Company (the "Company" and, together with its subsidiaries, "Kraft Heinz").
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the U.S. Internal Revenue Code of 1986, as amended (the "Code").
 The following description of the Plan provides only general information.

 Kraft Heinz Foods Company ("KHFC"), a wholly-owned subsidiary of the Company, is the sponsor of the Plan, and the Employee Benefits Administration Board of the Company ("EBAB") is responsible for the day-to-day administration and investment operations of the Plan.
 EBAB is responsible for selecting the investment options in which participants elect to invest their Plan accounts, appointing investment managers to manage one or more of the investment options, and monitoring the performance of the investment options.
 The Plan also vests EBAB with authority to control and manage the non-investment operations of the Plan.
-EBAB appointed Newport Trust Company ("Newport") as the independent fiduciary and investment manager of the Kraft Heinz stock fund.
+EBAB appointed Newport Trust Company ("Newport") as the independent fiduciary and investment manager of the Kraft Heinz stock fund of the Plan (the "Stock Fund").

-Throughout the year, employees transfer to various departments within the Company, which may result in the employee becoming eligible or, if he or she was already participating in the Plan, ineligible, to participate in the Plan.
-The provisions of the plans sponsored by the Company (including the Plan) provide that when an employee becomes ineligible for his or her current plan and eligible for a different plan due to a transfer, the employee's account balance in that plan will follow him or her and transfer to the plan for which the employee is now eligible.
+Throughout the year, employees transfer to various departments within Kraft Heinz, which may result in the employee becoming eligible or, if he or she was already participating in the Plan, ineligible, to participate in the Plan.
+The provisions of the plans sponsored by Kraft Heinz (including the Plan) provide that when an employee becomes ineligible for his or her current plan and eligible for a different plan due to a transfer, the employee's account balance in that plan will follow him or her and transfer to the plan for which the employee is now eligible.
 This may result in a transfer to or from the Plan.
 This is shown as a "Transfer to Kraft Heinz Savings Plan" on the statement of changes in net assets available for benefits.